 Dr. Gabriel E. Hemery BSc Wales, DPhil Oxf, CEnv, MIEEM, FICFor

 Dr Gabriel Hemery is an author, tree photographer, and silvologist (forest scientist).
-He has written three books, both fiction and non-fiction, and appears regularly on TV and radio talking about trees and the environment.
-He co-founded an environmental charity and is currently its Chief Executive.
+He has written four books, both fiction and non-fiction, and appears regularly on TV and radio talking about trees and the environment.
+He co-founded an environmental tree charity, the Sylva Foundation, and is currently its Chief Executive.